CHaucke89/pycentauri/README.md

-A note on firmware: on **02.01.00.00** the printer no longer exposes a stable "set speed mode" over the wire — `gcode_move.speed_mode` in the real-time stream is the *current move's* speed factor, which varies per feature. pycentauri therefore treats the pin as an explicit setting and never infers or enforces it from that noisy value; it only re-applies your pinned mode on switch completion.
-To change speed, set it through pycentauri (the dashboard, `centauri speed`, etc.).
+A note on firmware: on **02.01.00.00** the printer no longer exposes a stable "set speed mode" over the wire — `gcode_move.speed_mode` in the real-time stream is the *current move's* speed factor, which varies per feature.
+CentauriPilot therefore treats the pin as an explicit setting and never infers or enforces it from that noisy value; it only re-applies your pinned mode on switch completion.
+To change speed, set it through CentauriPilot (the dashboard, `centauri speed`, etc.).

 The CC1 has none of this — its speed mode stays where you put it, so `set_print_speed` is a plain one-shot there.